 Introduction of Lifecycle Maturity

 Shared Services as an operating model has been in existence for decades and, today is widely embraced by large global companies.
-Even though many companies have extensive experience, even leading companies continue to make changes to their designs and take advantage of new opportunities to drive process improvement and business process transformation.
+Even though many companies have extensive experience, even leading companies to continue to make changes to their designs and take advantage of new opportunities to drive process improvement and business process transformation.
 As companies move along the maturity curve, priorities will shift from stabilizing systems and processes to the expansion and growth of governance models, technology, processes, and customer experiences.
 The most mature have achieved an advanced level with a broad scope, and a cutting-edge governance model, using leading technology solutions, processes, and sophisticated approaches to customer and employee engagement.

 iPollingTM Results Review